 In rural France the feeling is also one of deep disappointment.
 Country folk articulate their views in a more emotional way.
 The further South one goes the more resentment there seems to be.
 ‘We’ve had a British invasion here,’ says a wine grower neighbour of my brother’s in the Toulouse area, ‘they’ve come here and wanted us to learn their language.
 They wanted things to be done the English way.
 When a house has been bought by an English person they can spend so much money on it that never again a French person will be able to buy it back.’
 However, talking to my brother, a farmer spied the silver lining of the dark Brexit cloud.
 ‘Perhaps the British will all want to sell up, but I can’t see many new British wanting to buy.
 Maybe then the house prices will fall and fall and maybe my sons will be able to buy my grandfather’s house back.’

 But things can be very different.
-Mrs Barber was around seventy years old when we met her and in great need of help.
+Mrs Baxter was around seventy years old when we met her and in great need of help.
 She and her husband had bought a farm house in the foothills of the Pyrenees with a wood attached, so large and dense that we barely found her house.
 Her husband had renovated the house and outbuildings almost single handedly.
 In exchange for help with the renovation they had given a temporary home to a young British man who occupied one of their small gîtes.
-With the work at an end and both gîtes ready to be let for a much needed income now that all the Barber’s money had been spent, the young man proved difficult to move on.
-The situation became fraught and old Mr Barber suffered a heart attack but recovered.
+With the work at an end and both gîtes ready to be let for a much needed income now that all the Baxter’s money had been spent, the young man proved difficult to move on.
+The situation became fraught and old Mr Baxter suffered a heart attack but recovered.
 The bad tempered young man grudgingly packed his rucksack and left.
-Then, not long after, the house caught fire in the middle of the night.
-After the pompiers had extinguished the flames the house had suffered severe damage – and Mr Barber had his final, fatal heart attack, leaving his wife with an unsaleable, charred house in a large wood.
+Then, not long after, the house went up in flames in the middle of the night, nearly setting the surrounding sun-dried pine forest on fire.
+After the pompiers had extinguished the flames the house had suffered severe damage – and Mr Baxter had his final, fatal heart attack, leaving his wife with an unsaleable, charred house in a large wood.
 ‘I’m too frightened to drive,’ she confessed, ‘I’ve never driven on the right.
 We’ve been here five years but Brian always did the driving.’
 She was also left without a word of French.

 After the Brexit vote many British fear that they will drown in paper work in order to remain in their French homes.
 They may no longer be able to declare their British home as their first residence for tax purposes.
 ‘What will happen to our property if we die and our children don’t want to live here?
 They can’t speak French, how can they cope with the formalities?’ was one anxious question from my brother’s British neighbour.
 The inheritance laws in France too pose a problem, especially for couples in a second marriage with children on all sides.